grongierisc/iris-python-template/README.md

 ### 5.5.3. src/Notebooks
 Three notebooks with three different kernels :

- * One python3 kernel to run native api
+ * One Python3 kernel to run native APIs
- * One embedded python kernel
+ * One Embedded Python kernel
  * One ObjectScript kernel

 Notebooks can be access here http://localhost:8888/tree